laoyigrace/subject/doc/source/configuring.rst

 module, the more fine-grained trace point is being worked on.

-The config value ``enabled`` is used to determine whether fully enable profiling feature for glance-api and glance-registry service.
+The config value ``enabled`` is used to determine whether fully enable profiling feature for subject-api and subject-registry service.

 * ``enabled=<True|False>``